Lebanon 2025. Volkswagen Leaves The Rankings Amidst Sharp Sales Dip

 Automotive Industry Trend and Outlook

-Toyota dominated EV sales, capturing over 50% of the market, while Lexus surged 485.3% into second place, positioning itself as a strong competitor.
-Other brands struggled to gain traction.
+Toyota dominated EV sales, capturing 27.9% of the market, followed by Lexus which gained 8% into second place, positioning itself as a strong competitor.

 Medium-Term Market Trend